brkpoint/Clipper-MacOS/README.md

 - [ ] better UI
 - [ ] window hoverover and aling (WH&A)
 - [x] screen detection and some stuff with this
+- [ ] global shortcuts and shortcut editor
 - [ ] more features
 - [ ] README.md to fix 😭
 - [ ] snapping